 - Includes all tools to assemble the bike

-Co-op is yet another elite brand in bike manufacturing companies.
+Pacific Cycle is yet another elite brand in bike manufacturing companies.
 The best thing about its products is that they provide quality at an affordable price.
-With Cycles Rev 20, Co-op has kept its promise of maintaining high standards.
+With Pacific Cycle Kids Vortax, Sunny and Twirl Bike, Pacific Cycle has kept its promise of maintaining high standards.

 Let’s start with the most striking feature of the bike.
 It has a hybrid design, you can guess by its semi-knobby tires, to tackle all kinds of terrains.
 The frame geometry is low so kids can get on and off it easily.
 Moreover, the front suspension ensures a smooth riding experience along a bumpy road.